A GitHub Action has been added to automatically evaluate LLM accuracy in CI with Langfuse

 So all you need to write on the user side is:

-- The exception to throw when below the threshold (
+• The exception to throw when a threshold is breached (RegressionError)

-Just these three things.
+just these three things.
 The task is simply a function that receives each dataset item, calls the LLM, and returns the output.
+RegressionError is thrown according to your own threshold logic, and the action detects this and causes the CI to fail.

-The subject is a task of "passing three illustrations that evoke Japan, the United States, and France, and having the model answer the country name in one word."
+The subject is a task of "passing 3 illustrations associated with Japan, America, and France, and having it answer the country name in one word."

 The Dataset is created in advance from a TypeScript script.
-The relative path to the image is put in the input, and the image files themselves are placed in the repository.
+The input contains the relative path to the image, and the images themselves are placed in the repository.

 // scripts/seed-dataset.ts